htmercury/coin_match_api/README.md

 # COIN MATCH API

-Thank you for using the coin match app.
-This app can be used to compare prices for various cryptocurrencies across several platforms for the purposes of price analysis research, and logging.
-Coin match can also be used to compare one platform to another.
+Thank you for using the coin match api.
+This app can be used to compare prices for various cryptocurrencies across several platforms for the purposes of price analysis, research, and logging.
+Coin match can also be used to compare one exchange to another, and display whatever currencies are available on those exchanges.

 ## GETTING STARTED